mrWh1te/ngLibrary/README.md

 The app is running Angular v9.

 These are the main dependencies of this app: `@angular/cdk`, `@angular/flex-layout`, `@angular/material`, `@ngrx/store`, `@ngrx/effects`, `@ngrx/entity`, `@ngrx/router-store`, `@ngrx/store-devtools`, and `ngrx-store-localstorage`.
-It follows a Single-Source of Truth for the application state by using NgRX's Store.
+It follows a Single-Source of Truth for the application state by using NgRx's Store.
 It uses `flex-layout` to lay out components programmatically, de-coupling the layout portion of styling UI.
 Angular's `Material` was used for the form's inputs and main header toolbar.
 The drop-down for the Cart is powered by the CDK's `Overlay`.

 ## CI & CD